-A levels are the stepping stones to what you want to do next.
+A Levels are the stepping stones to what you want to do next.
 That next step might be university, an apprenticeship, employment or you might not have a clue what you want to do next.
-At 6th form, we will support you whichever pathway you choose and you will get offered plenty of opportunities over the next two years to improve your skill set, develop your CV and explore what you might like to try next.
+At Sixth Form, we will support you in whichever pathway you choose, and you will be offered plenty of opportunities over the next two years to improve your skill set, develop your CV, and explore what you might like to try next.
 These are some of the kinds of support available to you.